Azure-Samples/azure-search-python-samples/README.md

 ### Running the quickstart
 + Open the azure-search-quickstart.ipynb file in Jupyter Notebook
-+ Replace <YOUR-SERVICE-NAME> and <YOUR-ADMIN-KEY> with the service and api-key details of your Azure Search service
++ Replace <YOUR-SERVICE-NAME> and <YOUR-ADMIN-API-KEY> with the service and api-key details of your Azure Search service
 + Run each step individually

 ## Tutorial-AI-Enrichment-Jupyter-Notebook